stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 1. No dynamic dispatch.
 At the time of the smart contract creation, any contracts being called must be specified.
-Future designs may enable this by allowing contract principals to be supplied as transaction arguments, however, on initial release, we believe dynamic invocation to be too dangerous to support.
+Future designs may enable this by allowing contract principals to be supplied as function arguments, however, on initial release, we believe dynamic invocation to be too dangerous to support.
 2. Called smart contracts _must_ exist at the time of creation.
 3. No cycles may exist in the call graph of a smart contract.
 This